mahadrasool/Web-Tecbhlogies-Lab-Mid/README.md

 # Web-Technologies-Lab-Mid

-Using Bootstrap...
-Web Page designed for lab mid of CSC336 Web Technologies by Muhammad Mahad Rasool (FA20-BSE-054)
+Web Page designed using bootstrap for lab mid of CSC336 Web Technologies by Muhammad Mahad Rasool (FA20-BSE-054)